 How do I apply?

-The application process is very easy if you have set up your Personal Tax Account (view our guide on activating your account).
+The application process is very easy if you have set up your Personal Tax Account.
 Navigate to the Marriage Allowance section, and enter your partner’s name and National Insurance number.
 The rest will be done automatically and if your claim is successful, you will be notified by email within around 24hours and your partner’s tax code will be adjusted accordingly, or if they are self-employed – when they submit their tax return.

 Your tax code will also change if you’re employed or receive a pension.
 Your new code will reflect your new Personal Allowance and will end with ‘N’.

 It really is as simple as that.

 You can submit a claim without a Personal Tax Account through the GOV.UK website: https://www.gov.uk/apply-marriage-allowance but this takes a little longer.
 You will need you and your partner’s National Insurance numbers and a way of proving your identity by either:

 - the last 4 digits of the account that your child benefit, tax credits or pension are paid into

 - the last 4 digits of an account that pays you interest